AOSSIE-Org/Info/GSoC-Ideas/2026/DevOps.md

 * Create templates, standards and default workflows/actions, according to the latest state-of-the-art and to the needs of our orgs
 * Update all our repos to conform to the created templates and standards and to utilize the created default workflows/actions

 Candidates are expected to refine these tasks in their GSoC proposals.

-## Requirements

-*

-## Resources

-*
+Please detail which workflows, templates and standards you will create.

 ## Ideators